13 Things Your House Sitter Needs to Know Before You Leave Town

 - If you are a renter, contact information for the landlord or leasing office

 2. Locations of Your Water Main Valve and Electrical Panel

 If there is a major water leak or an electrical problem in your home while you’re gone, you don’t want your house sitter to waste time trying to call you to find out where the water shutoff valve or electrical panel is.
 Be sure to provide them with the location of both of these.
 If your house sitter will be doing a property walk through with you before your trip, take a few minutes to point out how to operate/shut off each device.

-Your house sitter will likely also need access to your home’s Wi-Fi.
-Write down the password for them and show them the location of the Wi-Fi router in case it needs to be reset.
-If you have any online streaming accounts that you’ll be letting them use when you’re gone, be sure to leave them with the passwords for those as well.
+How can a house sitter make themselves comfortable, particularly if they’re staying overnight, without access to your home’s Wi-Fi?
+Write down the password for them and show them where the Wi-Fi router is in case it needs to be reset.
+If you have any online streaming accounts that you’ll be letting the sitter use when you’re gone, be sure to leave those passwords as well.

-Next, inform your house sitter about the trash and recycling schedule and procedures for your area.
-Let them know which day(s) items are collected and where they should place the trash can and recycling bin on those days.
-Some homeowners associations have strict rules about how quickly cans and bins should be removed from the street after pickup and where they should or should not be stored.
-If this is the case in your neighborhood, be sure to share any important regulations with your house sitter.
+If you don’t want to come home to a stinky mess, your home’s caretaker will need to be apprised of the trash and recycling schedule and procedures for your area.
+Let them know which day(s) refuse is collected and where they should place the trash can and recycling bin on those days.
+Some homeowners associations have strict rules about how promptly cans and bins should be removed from the street after pickup, and where they should or should not be stored.
+If this is the case in your neighborhood, be sure to share these regulations with your house sitter.